Back to Learning Center

 What to Expect After Testifying

 Do not over-explain.
 The truth may be stated in a few words.
 Do not be afraid to let a statement stand on its own merits.
-Sometimes because of nervousness or a desire to appear helpful or completely truthful, you may feel the need to explain every detail.
+Sometimes, because of nervousness or a desire to appear helpful or completely truthful, you may feel the need to explain every detail.
 Resist the urge to over-explain.
-Some witnesses have a tendency to answer the same question several different ways in response to a single question.
-Over explanation diminishes the message.
+Some witnesses tend to answer the same question in several different ways in response to a single question.
+Over-explanation diminishes the message.

 Stand your ground.
-Answer the question that is asked and stand your ground.
+Answer the question that is asked and stand firm.
 Resist the urge to change your answer so the attorney will move on to something else.
-Although agreement may defuse tension in the short term, it could destroy your case in the long run.
-Stand firm.
+Although agreeing may defuse tension in the short term, it could destroy your case in the long run.

 Be prepared.
 There is no substitute for preparation.
-If the opposing attorney is able to establish that you do not have a grasp of the general underlying facts, your credibility will be called into question.
+If the opposing attorney can establish that you do not have a grasp of the general underlying facts, your credibility will be called into question.
 You are not expected to know insignificant details.
 An honest mistake can typically be explained and dismissed in short order.

 Engage the person speaking to you.
-During a deposition speak directly to the attorney asking the questions.
-When you are in the courtroom make eye contact with the person asking the question, whether it is the opposing attorney, your attorney, or the judge.
-Consistent and sustained eye contact conveys honesty and it draws the listener to the testimony.
+During a deposition, speak directly to the attorney asking the questions.
+When you are in the courtroom, make eye contact with the person asking the question, whether it is the opposing attorney, your attorney, or the judge.
+Consistent and sustained eye contact conveys honesty, and it draws the listener into the testimony.

 There are three keys to a successful deposition and court testimony:

-Keep these suggestions in mind when you give testimony.
-Think about what your testimony is likely to be.
+Keep these in mind when you give testimony.
+When learning how to prepare for a divorce deposition or any other legal matter, think about what your testimony is likely to be.
 Talk about troublesome questions or circumstances with your attorney in the days leading up to your testimony.
-Tell your attorney about any areas that concern you or that you believe could harm your effectiveness as a witness.
+And tell your attorney about any areas that concern you or that you believe could harm your effectiveness as a witness.

 Popular Family Law Articles